tracelabs/Trace-Labs-VM-M1-Mac-Build/README.md

     * `desktop-directories`: desktop directories with tools
     * `firefox-esr/distribution`: default Firefox policy
 ## Installing from ISO
-You may need to select "Advanced Install Options" from the menu.
+You will need to select "Advanced Install Options" from the main menu then "Text Installer" then "Install"

 ## Building the ISO file on your Debian host or Debian VM